 Route Alternative 4 does not meet the purpose and need for the project because the Chicago termini of Route Alternative 4 is at LaSalle Street Station instead of Chicago Union Station and provides substantially less modal interconnectivity at Chicago.
-It would not provide for the connection to the MWRRI high-speed network which is connected through the Chicago hub at Chicago Union Station.
+It would not provide for the connection to the MWRRI high-speed network, which is connected through the Chicago hub at Chicago Union Station.
 This connection would be costly, have impacts on urban areas that the connection would be constructed through, and is not practical.

-Route Alternative 4 was the least costly (not accounting for a connection from La Salle Street Station to Chicago Union Station) and would attract adequate ridership and would generate adequate revenue.
+Route Alternative 4 was the least costly (not accounting for a connection from La Salle Street Station to Chicago Union Station) and was considered to represent the base case for a comparison of preliminary costs of the different route alternatives, and it would attract adequate ridership and would generate adequate revenue.
 However, based on the lack of a connection from La Salle Street Station to Union Station, and the associated cost and impacts of constructing a connection, Route Alternative 4 was determined to be neither reasonable nor feasible.

-This route alternative did not meet the purpose and need for the Project because it would not attract adequate ridership or generate the necessary revenue to make the service viable.
+Route Alternative 5 did not meet the purpose and need for the Project because it would not attract adequate ridership or generate the necessary revenue to make the service viable.
 Route Alternative 5 also did not meet the technical/economic criteria; it would require extensive new ROW and a major new structure over the Mississippi River.
-Route Alternative 5 did not meet the economic criteria because of the excessive capital cost requirements.
+Route Alternative 5 did not meet the economic criterion because of the excessive capital cost requirements.
 Route Alternative 5 would cost approximately \$1.2 billion more than the base case, without providing any additional service or ridership benefits.
 Route Alternative 5 was determined to be neither reasonable nor feasible.